Nearly 1.5 percent of fatal car accidents involve wrong way drivers. Wrong-way accidents occur more often than you think.

 - Driving under the influence of drugs, illegal or prescription

 - Poor lighting at night, foggy weather or heavy rains that obscure signage

 - Falling asleep while driving and crossing the median

 - Passing a vehicle and not getting back into the proper lane

-- Faulty steering or other auto defect that causes the car to cross into opposite lane of traffic
+- Faulty steering or another auto defect that causes the car to cross into the opposite lane of traffic

 Avoiding a Head-On Collision

 If you find yourself facing a wrong way vehicle coming in your lane, take evasive measures to avoid a head-on collision, even if you have to drive off the road.
 Listed below are certain tips to help you take the best course of action if an incoming vehicle strays into your lane.

 - Immediately slow down and be prepared to stop your vehicle or even to pull off onto the shoulder if the situation arises.

 - If you are required to make a split-second decision to avoid a head-on collision, always veer towards the right as the other driver will move towards your left (i.e. his right) and a collision may be avoided.